 Trump says ‘final determination’ to be made on possible Iran deal

-Deep mistrust remains between Washington and Tehran as Iran’s top negotiator urges action, not words.
+Deep mistrust remains between Washington and Tehran as Iran says ‘no final agreement’ reached with US.

 United States President Donald Trump says he is meeting in the Situation Room to make a “final determination” on a possible deal with Iran that could extend the ceasefire and reopen the Strait of Hormuz.

 However, deep mistrust remains between the two sides.
-Iran’s foreign ministry said on Friday that there is still “no final agreement” on a deal, while top negotiator, Mohammad Bagher Ghalibaf, said Tehran would judge any agreement by actions rather than promises as talks continue.
+Iran’s foreign ministry said on Friday that there is still “no final agreement” on a deal with the US, while its top negotiator, Mohammad Bagher Ghalibaf, said Tehran would judge any agreement by actions rather than promises as talks continue.

 Recommended Storieslist of 3 items